islandora-interest-groups/Islandora-Documentation-Interest-Group/projects/2022_IslandoraCon_DIG-workshop.md

   * Documentation do's & dont's
   * Slack: How to reach out to developers

-Time permitting: Hands-on collaborative work to improve or audit documentation
+Time permitting: Hands-on collaborative work to improve or audit documentation.

+Note to the programming committee, we can turn the hands-on portion of this session into an additional 2nd hour to this session.
+Becoming: 1 hour on DIG training/introduction and a second hour of hands-on and collaborative documentation work.

 ## In-Person/virtual?
 * unsure